pfheatwole/thesis/meta/discussion.rst

   * The model must deal with two things: it must support aerodynamic methods, and it must enable modeling existing wings.

-  * For aerodynamics, the common codes rely on a small set of choices:
+  * For aerodynamics, common aerodynamic codes rely on a small set of choices:

     * Points on chord lines (lifting-line methods)